Back-of-pack nutrition declarations are mandatory in most countries

 Back-of-pack nutrition declarations

 Back-of-pack nutrition declarations are mandatory in most countries, and typically comprise a standardised declaration of nutrients (usually in table format) and a statement of ingredients.
-Global guidance on these components of the label is contained in Guidelines on Nutrition Labelling2 and the General Standard for the Labelling of Prepacked Foods,3 issued by the Codex Alimentarius Commission, the international food standards agency.
+Global guidance on these components of the nutrition label is contained in Guidelines on Nutrition Labelling2 and the General Standard for the Labelling of Prepacked Foods,3 issued by the Codex Alimentarius Commission, the international food standards agency.

 In Australia and New Zealand, the Nutrition Information Panel (NIP) is regulated by Standard 1.2.8 of the Australian and New Zealand Food Standards Code (Code).4 The Code sets out the range of information required and the manner in which it should be provided.
 A NIP must be included on all packaged food (apart from several specific exemptions) and provides information on the average amount of energy, protein, (total) fat, saturated fat, carbohydrate, sugars per serve and 100g (or 100ml for liquid).